vlasscontreras/solid-principles-php/README.md

 ## License

-The Laravel framework is open-sourced software licensed under the MIT license.
+This is an open-sourced software licensed under the MIT license.